driver1998/rpi3win10demos/i2cdetect/README.md

 # i2cdetect for Windows 10

-This is a simple little tool that detects all your devices on the I2C bus.
+This is a simple little tool that detects all your devices on the I2C bus, inspired by the tool on Linux.

 It tries to read one byte from every device on address 0x08 - 0x77.
 When it succeed, it assumes that a device is available, and when it failed, it assumes that there is no device there.